Judging Against the Reference: Uncovering Knowledge-Driven Failures in LLM-Judges on QA Evaluation: Are LLM-Judges Robust to Knowledge Conflicts Induced by Swapped Reference?

 \subsection{The Degree of Vulnerability Varies Across Swap Types and Datasets}

 Next, we examine how vulnerability varies across swap types and datasets.
-The left panel of Figure~\ref{figure3} shows that RPAG is generally larger under \textit{Type-Changing Swap} than under \textit{Type-Preserving Swap}, indicating that the accuracy drop from the original-reference setting to the swapped-reference setting is more pronounced when the swap changes the answer type.
-One plausible explanation is that \textit{Type-Changing Swap} can produce a more incongruent evaluation context (e.g., a question asking \emph{who} paired with a reference and candidate answering \emph{where}), which may trigger stronger model intervention and increase the likelihood that the judge disregards the provided reference.
+The left panel of Figure~\ref{figure3} shows that RPAG is generally larger under \textit{Random Swap} than under \textit{Plausible Swap}, indicating that the accuracy drop from the original-reference setting to the swapped-reference setting is more pronounced when the swap induces higher knowledge conflict.
+One plausible explanation is that \textit{Random Swap} tends to produce a higher degree of knowledge conflict (e.g., a question about the best goalkeeper may be paired with Joyce John II, who is neither a goalkeeper nor a football player (Figure~\ref{figure2})), which may trigger stronger model priors and increase the likelihood that the judge disregards the provided reference.

 As shown in Table~\ref{table:main}, the degree of accuracy degradation differs considerably across datasets.
 In particular, PopQA exhibits consistently smaller accuracy drops, whereas SciQ shows markedly larger degradations for most models.
 This discrepancy can be attributed to differences in question characteristics.
 PopQA largely consists of ``who'' questions, which tend to preserve semantic coherence even after reference swapping, thereby partially masking the underlying vulnerability.
-In contrast, SciQ primarily probes precise scientific knowledge, and swapping references in this setting often results in semantically awkward or implausible evaluation contexts, increasing the likelihood that evaluators disregard the provided reference.
+In contrast, SciQ primarily probes precise scientific knowledge that is strongly encoded in evaluators' parametric knowledge and remains stable over time, increasing the likelihood that evaluators disregard the provided reference.